nus-cs2113-AY2425S1/ip/docs/README.md

 * Contains multiple goal types with different formats, such as `Todos✅`, `Events🗓️` and `Deadlines💀`.
 * Ability to show list of goals 📃
-* Ability to save goals 📩
+* Instantly saves goals upon addition, deletion and marking of goals 📩
 * Ability to find goals 🔎
 * Ability to mark and unmark goals 📌